sdsc/spack/CONTRIBUTING.md

 ### Discussions

 [GitHub Discussions](https://github.com/sdsc/spack/discussions) are enabled on the sdsc/spack project.
 At this time, we are using them to track meeting agendas and notes of the Spack Working Group at SDSC.
-However, we may consider using them in the future to document other annoucements, questions and answers, and discusions that are not well-catagorized as either an ***Issue*** or a ***Pull Request*** as discribed in more detail below.
+However, we may consider using them in the future to document other annoucements, questions and answers, and discusions that are not well-catagorized as either an [Issue](##issues) or a ***Pull Request*** as described in more detail below.
 `
 ### Issues